Last Updated on

 Traveling in the winter is something I look forward to every year.
 Because of our upcoming nuptials, we aren’t heading out of town this winter.
 As such, I’ve been really trying to try new activities and explore where I live.
 While this winter brought the longest Chicago cold streak in the last 80 years, I haven’t spent much time outside.
 What I have done, though, is spend a lot of time inside, and a lot of time eating.
 Mostly just eating inside.
 Since I spent the last six months living primarily in the southwest suburbs, I decided to look for some of my favorite city activities in the suburbs.
 Thus, my quest to find where to get high tea in DuPage County was born.
-Here are my recommendations for afternoon tea Chicago suburbs edition:
+Here are my recommendations for high tea Chicago suburbs edition:

 Saturday Tea at Drury Lane

 A table full of ladies enjoy three tiers of treats at Lucille’s restaurant at Drury Lane Theatre.
 Photo c/o hmojod.